 ?>

-1. The theme function has one argument, which is the form array that it will theme
+- The theme function has one argument, which is the form array that it will theme

-2. You build and return an output string just as you would do in a regular theming function
+- You build and return an output string just as you would do in a regular theming function

-3. Form elements are rendered using the drupal_render function
+- Form elements are rendered using the

-4. If you call drupal_render and pass it an array of elements (as in a fieldset), it will render all the elements in the passed array, in the order in which they were built in the form array.
+and pass it an array of elements (as in a fieldset), it will render all the elements in the passed array, in the order in which they were built in the form array. - While the default order of rendering for a form is the order in which it was built, you can override that in the theme function by calling

-6. The rendering code keeps track of which elements have been rendered, and will only allow them to be rendered once.
-Notice that drupal_render is called for the entire form array at the very end of the theming function, but it will only render the remaining unrendered element, which in this case is the submit button. calling drupal_render($form) is a common way to end a theming function, as it will then render any submit buttons and/or hidden fields that have been declared in the form in a single call.
+is called for the entire form array at the very end of the theming function, but it will only render the remaining unrendered element, which in this case is the submit button. callingdrupal_render($form)

 Validating Forms